Summary

 MOFCOM’s investigation is set to complete on February 21, 2026, meaning that the current tariffs could still be revised.

-The best-case scenario would be a resolution without duties and reinstating the previous trade regime, with the worst being the halting of EU dairy exports to China.
+The best-case scenario for the EU would be a resolution without duties and reinstating the previous trade regime, with the worst being the halting of EU dairy exports to China.

-“EDA works closely with the competent EU Commission services, the sampled companies as well as the Chinese authorities to help clarify the dairy part of the rather complex trade relation between China and the EU today,” a spokesperson for the trade body told us.
+“EDA works closely with the competent EU Commission services, the sampled companies as well as the Chinese authorities to help clarify the dairy part of the rather complex trade relation between China and the EU today,” a spokesperson for EDA told us.
 “The sampled companies and the national and European authorities were fully cooperative and delivered all requested information in due time.”

 The tariffs on EU dairy form part of ongoing trade tensions between China and the EU.

-The EU slapped tariffs on Chinese EVs in October 2024 while Beijing introduced import measures on pork, brandy and dairy.
+Following its own anti-subsidy prove, the EU slapped tariffs on Chinese electric vehicles (EVs) in October 2024, to which Beijing has responded by introducing import measures on EU pork, brandy and dairy.

-In another anti-dumping investigation, MOFCOM’s initial duties on pork ranged from 15.6% to 62.4% but Beijing lowered these to up to 19.8% in its final ruling.
+In December 2025, China lowered the duties on EU pork.
+Initial tariffs ranged from 15.6% to 62.4% but Beijing lowered these to up to 19.8% in its final ruling.